DavidFowler/flank-demo/README.md

 Obtain a Cloudera download site user and password which comes with a license purchase or for partners a partner development license from Cloudera's partner portal.
 The partner development license is strickly for partners to develop and show integration of their products and solutions with Cloudera products.

-We will be using th Edge2AI Workshop install for this demo [here](https://github.com/cloudera-labs/edge2ai-workshop/) to setup an 'edge2ai' one node CDP cluster.
+We will be using the Edge2AI Workshop install for this demo [here](https://github.com/cloudera-labs/edge2ai-workshop/) to setup an 'edge2ai' one node CDP cluster.
 There are two installs people external to Cloudera can use described on that project;

 a fully automated install on AWS infrastructure [here](https://github.com/cloudera-labs/edge2ai-workshop/tree/trunk/setup#running-locally-without-docker) for prereqs and [here](https://github.com/cloudera-labs/edge2ai-workshop/tree/trunk/setup#setup) for install steps.